yurii-kovalchuk/lookMemes/README.md

 ## Usage

-Adding a Category: Click on the 'Create a Category' button and fill in the name.
+- Adding a Category: Click on the 'Create a Category' button and fill in the name.
+- Editing a Category: Select a category and modify the necessary fields.
+Remember to save changes.
-Deleting a Category: Click the delete icon next to a category and confirm in the modal window.
+- Deleting a Category: Click the delete icon next to a category and confirm in the modal window.
-Searching: Use the search bar to quickly locate categories.
+- Searching: Use the search bar to quickly locate categories.
-Sorting: Click and drag the drag icon to reorder them.
+- Sorting: Click and drag the drag icon to reorder them.

 ## API Documentation